Retrial Motion Hearings 2014-15

 Sean Ellis's September 1995 conviction came only at his third trial, after two previous jury panels deadlocked over whether he was in a joint venture with Patterson.
 He was sentenced to life without parole, and the years since have been pocked with legal setbacks: a 1998 retrial motion submitted by his trial lawyers, Norman Zalkind and David Duncan, was denied, as was their appeal.

 At the hearings, Scapicchio brought out two actions she says Acerra and Robinson took to cover their illicit drug raids: According to two witnesses, within hours of the murder Robinson went to Mulligan's condominium and removed money from the slain detective's coat pocket -- money he never reported to the department, Scapicchio notes.
-And Kenneth Acerra discovered Mulligan's cell phone in a "secret compartment" of his SUV a full week after crime scene technicians failed to find it there, and it was declared stolen.
-Scapicchio contends Acerra removed the phone, wiped it clean of numbers (a claim ADA Linn disputes), and then put it back.
+And Kenneth Acerra discovered Mulligan's cell phone in a "secret compartment" of his SUV a full week after crime scene technicians failed to find it there and it was declared stolen.
+Scapicchio contends that Acerra removed the phone, wiped it clean of numbers (a claim ADA Linn disputes), and then put it back.
 No fingerprints were found on the phone -- not even Mulligan's.

-The attorney feels a new jury should have the chance to review the evidence, armed with today's knowledge that these Mulligan task force members -- deemed among "the best and the brightest" by lead investigator Sgt.
+The attorney feels a new jury should have the chance to review the evidence, armed with today's knowledge that these Mulligan task force members, deemed among "the best and the brightest" by lead investigator Sgt.
 Det.
-Thomas O'Leary -- were actually linked with Mulligan in crimes.
+Thomas O'Leary, were actually linked with Mulligan in crimes.
 Referring to those crimes, Scapicchio noted in an interview, "We did have some of these pieces before, but we definitely did not have the connection with Mulligan.
 And [at the hearings] we were able to make those connections...show that each one of the officers...was involved in central portions of this investigation, which created a conflict that should give us a new trial.
 If we'd had that evidence...the jury might have believed our side."

-Scapicchio also claims that tips from the police telephone hotline, several naming specific suspects and motives, were withheld from Ellis's trial attorneys, as was a detailed lead from one Boston officer that another officer was behind the slaying.
+Scapicchio also claims that tips from the police telephone hotline, several of which named specific suspects and motives, were withheld from Ellis's trial attorneys, as was a detailed lead from one Boston officer that another officer was behind the slaying.
 Norman Zalkind and David Duncan each testified they did not receive these tips and, if they had, would have sent out an investigator and submitted motions for further discovery, as was their demonstrated practice.

 Judge Carol Ball's ruling is expected by the end of May.
 Should she vacate Ellis's conviction, it is unknown whether the Commonwealth will pursue murder charges against him yet a fourth time.
 Arrested at age 19 and now 40, Sean Ellis, incarcerated for more than half his life, has been unwavering in his claim of innocence.